Author has written 5 stories for Mega Man, Warcraft, Harry Potter, Naruto, Familiar of Zero, and Soul Eater.

 Hi, you may call me Qaint.
 I've decided to start writing here on FF.net due to the enormous amount of entertainment it has offered me for free thanks to its authors and its community.
 There comes a time when one must give something back.
 I hope, I can live up to what inspired me to start out.

-The artist who drew my avatar can be found.
+The artist, a friend of mine, who drew my avatar can be found on the deviantart profile here.
 Visit and drop her some love. :D

 The Memento: My first story.
 It was originally meant to be 'practice' for my real projects, but it quickly evolved into something more.
 Having spent countless hours thinking about it every day, I am far ahead of my actual word count.
 I seek to make this one of the best Megaman Starforce stories on this site.
 And if that's not possible, then simply the best I can make it.

 A Pet Wizard: My 2nd story to go into "full" production.
 One of my 4 pilot stories.
 I'll admit, it was continued mostly due to the massive response it got, relatively speaking.
 It is my most popular story (out of 2, lol) and quickly growing larger too.
 I like Louise/Familiar of Zero and I like Harry Potter.
 The rest came as it was and I must admit I'll have to wing it a bit as I hadn't planned for it.
 However now I want to make a crossover between these two series unlike that which other people get by with.
 So I may have started out with no plot at all, but now I have a rough idea and that's all I've needed so far for what will be an epic story.

 Some drastic things have been planned down the line, which may make or break this story.

 Harry Potter and the Lesson of Power: This is actually my favorite fic of the pilots.
 Sadly, I've put it on the back burner for now from a lack of interest.
 Though I think that might just have been me who didn't give it a proper chance.
 Some day, I'll restart it and woe be upon the world from the results.